Dalmore King Alexander III 0

 Nose: Almonds, fruity (plums), toffee, vanilla and a hint of chocolate.

-Taste: This is where it differs the most from your average whisky – it actually tastes rather like a blend of dark chocolate, biscuit (malt) and a hint of plum.
-A quite interesting blend of flavours, and it both feels and tastes rather luxurious.
+Taste: This is where it differs the most from your average whisky – it actually tastes like a blend of dark chocolate, biscuit (malt) and a hint of plum.
+An interesting blend of flavors, and it both feels and tastes pretty luxurious.
 If you like both sherry and whisky, you’ll love this.
-The one downside is that it is rather pricey, and as such you may be better off buying the cheaper 15 year old.
+The one downside is that it is pricey, so you may be better off buying the cheaper 15 year old.